 In deciding which option might be better, consider the issues being faced by seniors and how they might continue to impact a person in the future.
 Ultimately, both options of ageing in place are often appropriate, and the decision you make will come down to the particular circumstances of the situation.

 Ageing in Place Services

 There are many resources available for elderly people in aged care, ageing in place or who require assistance in home maintenance, house modifications, and personal needs such as shopping, cooking, bathing and dressing.

 Personal assistance and health management plays an important part in Ageing in Place for many older Australians as keeping them in good physical and mental shape will make their lives easier, and ensure that members do not need to move between facilities when health requirements come into play.
 By assisting people ageing in place with their needs, we can prolong their autonomous living situation and grant them better quality of life.
 One way this can be done is by accessing government-funded services, including Home Care Packages, which can be used to assist with household tasks, personal care, physiotherapy, transportation, social activities, exercises and minor home modifications.
 Some other exceptional sites for aged care include My Aged Care, Older Australians and the Australian Aged Care Quality Agency.
 To access the many other aged care resources, visit this list of resources on the Australian Government website.

 Ageing in Place at Kew Gardens

-At Kew Gardens, we ensure that all residents are comfortable, feel a sense of community, and are familiar with our environment.
+At Kew Gardens, we ensure that all residents are comfortable, feel a sense of community, and are familiar with their environment.
+Later life can be incredibly rich and rewarding with a little help, and fortunately there are many options, services and carers available to make that transition easy and enjoyable.
 To find out more about Kew Gardens, get in touch today.